Bio

 QIP 2024, STOC 2024

-- Low-Stabilizer-Complexity Quantum States are not Pseudorandom (ArXiV)
+- Low-Stabilizer-Complexity Quantum States are not Pseudorandom (arXiv)

 with Sabee Grewal, William Kretschmer, and Daniel Liang